Skip to main content

 Prosecution in magistrates or crown court.
 There are very strict controls to ensure this only happens in appropriate cases or when other approaches have failed.
 Depending on the circumstances, we do not always warn or issue a statutory notice before taking prosecutions.

-Licence Review
+Licence review

 Where any licensed premises breaches 1 or more of the 4 themes of the Licensing Act 2003, then a "Responsible Authority" may apply to review the license.